-It’s a cybersecurity nightmare: More than 18,000 organizations around the world installed a software update in 2020 from their provider, SolarWinds—not knowing it was contaminated with malicious code.
-The massive cyber vulnerability—which impacted public sector organizations as well as private businesses—proved to be a stark wake-up call for all involved and shone an unflattering spotlight on the gaps in cybersecurity across government agencies.
+It’s a cybersecurity nightmare: More than 18,000 organisations around the world installed a software update in 2020 from their provider, SolarWinds—not knowing it was contaminated with malicious code.
+The massive cyber vulnerability—which impacted public sector organisations as well as private businesses—proved to be a stark wake-up call for all involved and shone an unflattering spotlight on the gaps in cybersecurity across government agencies.

 Adopting this common formula will be no easy feat.
 It requires a unifying approach to aggregating data and making information more consumable and sharable across branches and agencies.